-Nuys site in 2010.^{32, 33} In addition air borne measurements of ammonia were collected in 2010 over the South Coast Air Basin as part of the CalNex campaign.11 Most recently we have reported on ammonia emissions that we collected in 2013 from the West LA site, Denver and this Tulsa site.34
+Nuys site in 2010.^{32, 33} In addition air-borne measurements of ammonia were collected in 2010 over the South Coast Air Basin as part of the CalNex campaign.11 Most recently we have reported on ammonia emissions that we collected in 2013 from the West LA site, Denver and this Tulsa site.34

-With the collection of the 2017 data set we now have 4 Tulsa data sets that can be used to look at the changes in NH3 emissions.
-Figure 9 compares gNH3/kg of fuel emissions collected at the Tulsa site for all four measurement campaigns by model year.
-The data show the characteristic shape with NH3 emissions increasing with model year until the vehicles reach between 15 to 20 years old when the emissions start decreasing to levels that are approaching zero.
+With the collection of the 2019 data set we now have 5 Tulsa data sets that can be used to look at the changes in NH3 emissions.
+Figure 7 compares gNH3/kg of fuel emissions collected at the Tulsa site for all five measurement campaigns by model year.
+The earliest data sets show the characteristic shape with NH3 emissions increasing with model year until the vehicles reach an age where the catalyst can no longer catalyze the reduction reaction and emissions start decreasing.
 One peculiar feature is the increased NH3 emissions that are associated with the 2008 and 2009 model year vehicles.
-We have now observed this in the past three data sets for which those model years are present which suggests it is a real difference but we currently have no explanation for this observation.
+We have now observed this in the past four data sets for which those model years are present which suggests it is a real difference and we currently have no explanation for this observation.

-Figure 9.
-Mean gNH3/kg of fuel emissions plotted against vehicle model year for the four measurement data sets collected at the Tulsa site with a split y-axis.
+Figure 7.
+Mean gNH3/kg of fuel emissions plotted against vehicle model year for the five measurement data sets collected at the Tulsa site with a split y-axis.

 Because NH3 emissions are sensitive to vehicle age it often helps to plot the data against vehicle age as opposed to model year.
-Figure 10 compares the four Tulsa data sets in this way where year 0 vehicles are 2018, 2016, 2014 and 2006 models for the 2017, 2015, 2013 and 2005 data sets.
+Figure 8 compares the five Tulsa data sets in this way where year 0 vehicles are 2020, 2018, 2016, 2014 and 2006 models for the 2019, 2017, 2015, 2013 and 2005 data sets.
 The uncertainties plotted are standard errors of the mean calculated from distributing the daily means for each year's data.

-Figure 10.
-Mean gNH3/kg emissions plotted against vehicle age for the 2017, 2015, 2013 and 2005 measurements at the Tulsa site.
+Figure 8.
+Mean gNH3/kg emissions plotted against vehicle age for the 2019, 2017, 2015, 2013 and 2005 measurements at the Tulsa site.
 The uncertainty bars plotted are the standard error of the mean determined from the daily samples.